 - On a pool deck, the warm colors of browns and reds will look great as it sits in contrast to the cool blue of the pool water.

-- Warm colors will also look great on your concrete surface if your property is surrounded by lush greenery.
-The colors will definitely enhance each other’s vibrancy.
+- Warm colors will also look great on your concrete surface like driveways surrounded by lush greenery.
+The contrast will definitely enhance each other’s vibrancy.